The 3 Most Effective Ab Exercises To Burn Belly Fat Fast

 - crunch on an exercise ball

-It’s the most effective exercise for shaping abs according to science.
+It’s the most effective ab exercise for toning the abs according to science.

 It targets not just the front of your abs to create the definitions but also works the side of your abs to shrink the waist size.

 Here Is How to Do the Bicycle Crunch: